Heroes new logo

 Photo credit: Canva

-1) On a daily screen time of 4 to 9 hours, television watching dominates children’s activities.
+1) With a daily screen time of 4 to 9 hours, television watching dominates children’s activities.

 Source: High Speed Internet